Five Epic Hiking Vacations of 2020

 A 6-mile hike out awaits you on your final day along the Lost Coast trail.
 Hike casually along black sand beaches and through stands of Douglas fir trees.
 Soon, civilization comes into view as you approach Shelter Cove and spot houses and other signs of everyday life.
 Soak in the last moments of solitude (and the sounds and smells of the sea) before returning to the parking lot where your car awaits.

 Wildland’s Lost Coast Trek follows the entire northern portion of the trail along the dramatic California coastline.
-Wildland plans all the logistics for you — from the permit, to the food, to the tides — and you are accompanied by a knowledgable guide who will help you get the most out of your experience.
+Wildland plans all the logistics for you — from the permit, to the food, to the tides — and you are accompanied by a knowledgeable guide who will help you get the most out of your experience.
 This is a stress-free, exciting, and adventurous way to hike the Lost Coast Trail.

 If you choose to hike without a guide, permits are required year-round for all overnight hikes along the Lost Coast Trail.
 You need to make reservations in advance, as the BLM does not issue walk-up permits.
 Your best chance of getting the permit you want is on October 1st when permits are issued for the following year.

-May through October are the most enjoyable months to hike this trail, however you can hike the Lost Coast Trail year-round.
+May through October are the most enjoyable months to hike this trail, however, you can hike the Lost Coast Trail year-round.
 If you plan on hiking from November through April, be prepared with extra layers and rain gear.
-Plan your trip according to the tides, because this trail becomes inaccessible during certain times of year.
+Plan your trip according to the tides, because this trail becomes inaccessible during certain times of the year.

 5. Cordillera Huayhuash Portered Trek, Peru